The following professionals lent their expertise to this article:

 • Statistical Analysis & Scholarly Inquiry

-All You Need to Know: FAQs About Online MSN Programs
+FAQs About NY Online MSN Programs

 What can an RN with an MSN do in New York?

-In addition to clinical skills, other MSN programs focus on nursing administration and leadership, nursing education, and nursing informatics.
-Many students use an MSN degree as part of their pathway toward a Doctor of Nursing Practice.
+In addition to gaining access to advanced employment opportunities, MSN graduates often earn more than nurses with associate or bachelor’s degrees.
+Many students also use an MSN degree as part of their pathway toward a Doctor of Nursing Practice.

 How long does it take to earn an MSN in New York?

 That all depends on you—the school you choose, the specialty you prefer, and how much time you can dedicate to getting your new degree.
 The time it takes to earn your MSN degree in New York can vary significantly between programs.
 And while some programs take longer than others, some factors are in your control.
-Full-time MSN students will graduate more quickly than part-time students, often completing academic requirements in 18-24 months.
-And while some students may take three years or more to earn their MSN degree, Roberts Wesleyan University’s accelerated RN-to-MSN allows students to complete undergraduate and graduate requirements in 20 months.

 In New York, how much do MSN programs cost?

-The cost of your MSN program in New York is impacted by multiple factors.
+It varies as the cost of your MSN program in New York is impacted by multiple factors.
 Whether a school is public or private—and whether you’re paying in-state or out-of-state tuition—is one of the most significant cost factors.
-The type of MSN program can also influence how much you pay.
-Students enrolling in an accelerated program spend fewer semesters in the classroom, sometimes saving money as a result.

 Even though an MSN degree requires a serious financial commitment, financial aid opportunities can help offset the cost of tuition.
 Student loans, scholarships, grants, work-study programs, and tuition forgiveness initiatives can go a long way in helping students pay for their MSN degree.